redhat-openstack/website/source/networking/neutron-with-ovs-and-vlans.html.md

 It is also possible to configure multiple physical_networks, each with separate ranges of VLANs available for tenant networks on each, by mapping them to separate OVS bridges and interfaces, but details are not covered here.

+#### Workaround for unsupported NIC driver

+Working with unsupported NIC drivers (like "be2net") might lead to hangs in TCP connections when VLANs are used with OVS.
+In order to workaround this issue, you can enable "VLAN Splinters" for the interface:

+Run the following command on all L2 agent machines after packstack installation:

+      ovs-vsctl set interface eth0 other-config:enable-vlan-splinters=true

+Need link to BZ listing drivers needing VLAN splinters.

+#### External network configuration

+By default, the L3 agent uses a separate bridge ("br-ex") to access the external network.
+In this example, we instead use a provider network on the same bridge as the tenant networks for the external network.
+Change the following in packstack's answer file:

+      CONFIG_QUANTUM_L3_EXT_BRIDGE=provider
+      # Special value "provider" disables use of external bridge

 #### Other - get familiar with, no changes required

 Keep the following parameters with their default values: